Berlin Palace: Overview

 The palace was originally built in the 15th century, but had changed in form throughout the next few centuries.
-It bore features of the Baroque style; its shape, which had been finalized by the mid-18th century, is for the most part attributed to German architect Andreas Schlüter, whose first design is likely to date from 1702, even though the palace incorporated earlier parts as seen in 1688 by Nicodemus Tessin the Younger.
+It bears features of the Baroque style; its shape, which had been finalized by the mid-18th century, is for the most part attributed to German architect Andreas Schlüter, whose first design is likely to date from 1702, even though the palace incorporated earlier Renaissance parts as seen in 1688 by Nicodemus Tessin the Younger.
 It was the principal residence and winter residence of the Hohenzollern kings of Prussia from 1701 to 1918.
 After the unification of Germany in 1871, it also became the central residence for the German Emperors, who also served as the kings of Prussia.
 After the proclamation of the Weimar Republic in 1918, the palace became a museum.
 In World War II, the building was heavily damaged by Allied bombing.
 Although it is thought to have been repairable, the palace was demolished in 1950 by the East German authorities following much criticism.
 In the 1970s, the Palace of the Republic was constructed on its site.
 After controversial public discussions, in 2002 the Bundestag decided to demolish the Palace of the Republic in order to make place for a partial reconstruction of the Berlin Palace.

 Located on Spree Island, the plans envisaged the reconstruction of three sides of the palace exterior in the original style, initially without the National Kaiser Wilhelm Monument at the west front facing the river Spree, and a modernist façade facing the other branch of the Spree.
 The identically reconstructed facades include various remnant sculptures and stones of the original palace.
 The inner courtyard facades are also modern, except three facades of the main courtyard which was originally built in 1699 (Schlüterhof).
 The floorplan has been designed to allow future reconstruction of notable historical rooms.
 Part of the building houses the Humboldt Forum museum and congress complex, and was finished in 2020.